- Nutritional Vitamins & Supplements

-The seed of the Nigella Sativa has many esters of an unsaturated fatty acid, it contains 15 amino acids, carbs, alkaloids, fiber, and fatty acids that include oleic and linolenic.
-Also minerals that include iron, calcium, potassium, zinc, selenium, sodium and vitamins A, B, and C. It contains over 100 nutrients.
+The seed of the Nigella sativa has many esters of an unsaturated fatty acid.
+It contains 15 amino acids, carbs, alkaloids, fiber, and fatty acids including oleic and linolenic.
+It contains minerals including iron, calcium, potassium, zinc, selenium, sodium and vitamins A, B, and C. All in all contains over 100 nutrients.
 Researchers are now calling it a super-food.

-Recent research has also shown great promise for improving health because of its properties that are ant-tumor, anti-bacterial, anti-bronchial, anti-inflammatory, anti-histaminic, antioxidant, anti-spasmodic and antibiotic.
+Recent research has also shown great promise for improving health because of Black Seed Oil's properties: anti-tumor, anti-bacterial, anti-bronchial, anti-inflammatory, anti-histaminic, antioxidant, anti-spasmodic and antibiotic.
 It also helps to stimulate menstrual flow and lactation.

-Research on Cancer is being done at the Immune-Biology Laboratory of South Carolina.
-Studies have shown Black Seed Oil to be helpful in encouraging the production of bone marrow and the cells of our immune system while helping with the production of interferon.
+Research on cancer is being done at the Immune Biology Laboratory of South Carolina.
+Studies have shown Black Seed Oil helps encourage the production of bone marrow and the cells of our immune system while helping with the production of interferon.

 Will I Continue to Use Black Seed Oil?